 10. Schedule and Excusable Events

 10.1 Any durations or periods of time quoted on the schedule or otherwise agreed for performance, delivery and/or completion of the Services or delivery of Products shall be regarded as estimated only.
 In addition, delivery times are dependent upon prompt receipt by Seller of all information necessary to proceed with the work without interruption.
-In the event Seller agrees in writing to guaranteed performance, delivery and/or completion times and specific sums as liquidated damages for late performance, delivery or completion, any such liability for damages shall only commence when the period of delay (i) exceeds the guaranteed date or time by 14 (fourteen) calendar days and liquidated damages may be applied and be levied only from that 14th day onwards, and (ii) directly inhibits the Site’s scheduled electric power and other process generation.
+In the event Seller agrees in writing to guaranteed performance, delivery and/or completion times and specific sums as liquidated damages for late performance, delivery or completion, any such liability for damages shall only commence when the period of delay (i) exceeds the guaranteed date or time by fourteen (14) calendar days and liquidated damages may be applied and be levied only from that fourteenth (14th) day onwards and (ii) directly inhibits Buyer’s scheduled electric power and other process generation.
 Payment of liquidated damages shall be in full and final settlement of any and all liability of the Seller for delays under the Contract and shall be Buyer’s sole and exclusive remedy for failing to achieve the performance, delivery and/or completion guarantee.
-The Seller’s maximum aggregate liability for liquidated damages for delay shall in no circumstances exceed 5% (five percent) of the total amount of the Contract Price paid to the Seller.
+The Seller’s maximum aggregate liability for liquidated damages for delay shall in no circumstances exceed five percent (5%) of the total amount of the Contract Price paid to the Seller.

-10.2 Seller shall not be liable and shall not be considered in breach of any obligations to supply manpower, deliver Products or to perform, deliver or complete the Services or any parts thereof within specified durations or periods or by a specified time if it is delayed or prevented, directly or indirectly, by any cause beyond its reasonable control, or by armed conflict, acts or threats of terrorism, epidemics, quarantines, strikes or other labor disturbances, or acts or omissions of any governmental authority or the Buyer or Buyer’s contractors or suppliers, or for any period of suspension under Section 11.3, whether existing, foreseen or unforeseen.
+10.2 Seller shall not be liable and shall not be considered in breach of any obligations to supply manpower, deliver Products or to perform, deliver or complete the Services or any parts thereof within specified durations or periods or by a specified time if it is delayed or prevented, directly or indirectly, by any cause beyond its reasonable control, or by armed conflict, acts or threats of terrorism, epidemics, quarantines, strikes or other labor disturbances, or acts or omissions of any governmental authority (including, but not limited to, changes in applicable laws or regulations) or of the Buyer or Buyer’s contractors or suppliers, or for any period of suspension under Section 11.3 (whether existing, foreseen or unforeseen).
 If any such cause or excusable event occurs, the schedule for Seller’s performance shall be adjusted accordingly and dates or times stated in the schedule for performance and/or completion of the Services or delivery of Products shall be extended by the amount of time lost by reason of the event plus such additional time as may be needed to overcome the effect of the event.
 Seller shall also be entitled to an equitable adjustment of the price to compensate for all increases in Seller’s cost of performance of the Services or delivery of Products due to such cause or excusable event, subject to Seller’s obligations to work in good faith with Buyer to mitigate the impact of such event(s).
-Seller shall also be entitled to an equitable price adjustment if acts or omissions of the Buyer or its contractors or suppliers cause the delay.
+If acts or omissions of the Buyer or its contractors or suppliers cause the delay, Seller shall also be entitled to an equitable price adjustment.

 11. Termination and Suspension